roaa-arafat/Drink-Maker---Java/README.md

 A simple Java project to practice OOP concepts.

 ## Description
-The project creates a general class for making drinks, then extends it to make tea and coffee.
+The project creates a general class for making drinks, then extends it to make tea ,coffee and Herbs.

 ## Used Concepts
 - Abstract Class